ThePillenwerfer/dosbox-x-32-bit/README.md

 # Configuration

+*This information, and the Printing section below, applies to the binaries from this repository.
+DOSBox-X has now changed the location of the configuration file to `~/.config/dosbox-x` so if you've downloaded and built the code yourself that will apply.
+The name of the `.conf` file will also be different.
+To find out what it is looking for and where run `dosbox-x --printconf` from a terminal.*

 Settings are stored in the file `~/.dosbox/dosbox-x-0.83.2.conf`.
 This repository contains the reference version which gives details of ALL the possible settings, though you’re unlikely to need most of them.
 For instance the configuration file I actually use only consists of:—

 ```